Benchmarking Deep Learning Models for Raman Spectroscopy Across Open-Source Datasets: Abstract

 \section{Abstract}

 Deep learning classifiers for Raman spectroscopy are increasingly reported to outperform classical chemometric approaches.
-However their evaluations are often conducted in isolation or compared against traditional machine learning methods or trivially adapted vision-based architectures that were not originally proposed for Raman spectroscopy.
+However, their evaluations are often conducted in isolation or compared against traditional machine learning methods or trivially adapted vision-based architectures that were not originally proposed for Raman spectroscopy.
 As a result, direct comparisons between existing deep learning models developed specifically for Raman spectral analysis on shared open-source datasets remain scarce.
-To the best of our knowledge, this study presents one of the first systematic benchmarks comparing three or more published Raman-specific deep learning classifiers across multiple open-source Raman datasets.
-We evaluate five representative deep learning architectures under a unified training and hyperparameter tuning protocol across three open-source Raman datasets selected to support standard evaluation, fine-tuning, and explicit distribution-shift testing.
-We report classification accuracies and macro-averaged F1 scores to provide a fair and reproducible comparison of deep learning models for Raman spectra based classification.
+In this work, we focus on supervised Raman spectra classification where each spectrum is assigned to a predefined material, bacterial/yeast isolate, drug treatment or pharmaceutical compound.
+To the best of our knowledge, this study presents one of the first benchmarks comparing three or more published Raman-specific deep learning classifiers across multiple open-source Raman datasets.
+We evaluate five representative Deep Learning (DL) architectures along with two conventional Machine Learning (ML) methods under a unified training and hyperparameter tuning protocol across three open-source Raman datasets selected to support standard evaluation, fine-tuning, and explicit distribution-shift testing.
+In this comparative study, we primarily focus on classification because the selected open-source datasets provide classification annotations, while annotations for complete structure elucidation are not available.
+We report classification accuracies and macro-averaged F1 scores to provide a fair and reproducible comparison of the supervised ML and DL models for Raman spectra based classification.